-On these mechanisms, the evidence is mixed-surely in part because of diverse empirical settings and disciplinary approaches-but certain patterns do nevertheless emerge.

-First, baseline health status mattered: both pre-pandemic pneumonia, a bacterial condition with a strong biological interaction with the influenza virus, and infant mortality rates, a proxy for population health, contributed to higher pandemic flu mortality (Acuna-Soto et al., 2011; Clay et al., 2019).
-Likewise, high levels of air pollution, an environmental factor that aggravates respiratory conditions and depresses baseline health, also raised pandemic mortality.
-For instance, Clay et al. (2019) examine evidence from a panel of 438 U.S. cities, and find that the air pollution generated by coal-fired electricity plants was a significant contributor to pandemic mortality, with effect sizes roughly half those associated with measures of population health and poverty.
-Together, they estimate that these factors accounted for approximately half of all cross-city variation in pandemic mortality.
-In another study, they find that both infant and all-age mortality were impacted adversely by the presence of coal-burning plants, with poor air quality
+On these mechanisms, the evidence is mixed-surely in part because of diverse empirical settings and disciplinary approaches-but certain patterns do emerge.
+First, baseline health status mattered, with prepandemic pneumonia, a bacterial condition with a strong biological interaction with the influenza virus, and infant mortality rates, a proxy for population health, both contributing to higher pandemic flu mortality (Acuna-Soto et al., 2011; Clay et al., 2019).
+High levels of air pollution, an environmental factor that aggravates respiratory conditions, also raised pandemic mortality (Clay et al., 2019)-a point we will return to in more detail in Section V.